kevinzhuang01/srp_2025/_profiles/samuelajuwon.md

   Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Other Engineering and Technologies; Visualization and Human-Computer Systems
-motivation: "I am eager to participate in Sustainable Research Pathways because I am deeply committed to advancing equitable and innovative approaches in science and technology.
-The programâ\x80\x99s mission to foster inclusive communities resonates strongly with me, as I have seen firsthand how diverse perspectives drive more creative and robust solutions.
+motivation: I am eager to participate in Sustainable Research Pathways because I am deeply committed to advancing equitable and innovative approaches in science and technology.
+The program’s mission to foster inclusive communities resonates strongly with me, as I have seen firsthand how diverse perspectives drive more creative and robust solutions.
 I hope to engage meaningfully with faculty, peers, and professionals through the summer project experience, contributing my skills while learning from others.
 Beyond technical growth, I aim to build lasting connections within the community, gain mentorship in navigating research pathways, and explore applications of AI in impactful ways.
-Ultimately, I want to leverage this experience to advance research that not only pushes scientific boundaries but also ensures accessibility, representation, and benefit for all communities."
+Ultimately, I want to leverage this experience to advance research that not only pushes scientific boundaries but also ensures accessibility, representation, and benefit for all communities.
 lightning_talk: Training Intelligent Neural Networks for Real-World Vision Applications
 keywords: Artificial Intelligence; Computer Vision; Deep Learning; Machine Learning;
   Convolutional Neural Networks; AI for Cybersecurity;Intelligent Systems; Robotics;
   Trustworthy AI
 image: "/assets/images/pictures/samuel_ajuwon.jpg"
 ---

-## Academic Interests

-I have interest in Computer Vision, deep learning, Convolution neural networks, and also Robotics.